-One of the favourite spots to visit in Kyoto is Sagano Bamboo Forest also known as Arashiyama Bamboo Grove.
+One of the most common spots to visit in Kyoto is the Sagano Bamboo Forest also known as Arashiyama Bamboo Grove.
 This towering bamboo forest creates a unique contrast to the city's urbanity.
-Some 30 minutes from the noisy city's centre you can enjoy the sounds of nature.
-Of course, it will be hard to avoid the crowds, and the sound of camera shots as the forest features several wooden tourists' paths to walk on and enjoy the neverending bamboo trees' view.
+Some 30 minutes from the noisy city's center you can enjoy the sounds of nature.
+Of course, it will be hard to avoid the crowds, and the sound of camera shots as the forest features several wooden tourists' paths to walk on and enjoy the never-ending bamboo trees' view.

 The bamboo forest is open to visitors all year.
-Summer is the favourite time.
-But if you want to avoid crowds, choose weekdays, and go early in the morning or late in the afternoon.
+Summer is a favourite time, but if you want to avoid crowds, choose weekdays, and go early in the morning or late in the afternoon.
 While visiting in December, you'll also witness Kyoto Arashiyama Hanatouro illuminations.

 When is the best time to visit the Sagano Bamboo Forest in Kyoto?

 The Sagano Bamboo Forest is open all year round, and it's preferable to avoid crowds; thus early in the morning or late in the afternoon is best.
 The summer is the favored season while visiting in December grants access to the Kyoto Arashiyama Hanatouro illuminations which are awe-inspiring at night.
 Show more

 Where is Sagano Bamboo Forest located in Kyoto?

 Situated within the Arashiyama district in Kyoto, Japan, the Sagano Bamboo Forest (Arashiyama Bamboo Grove) is spread for kilometers along the west side of the town, close to Tenryu-ji Temple in the Arashiyama Mountains.
 Show more